-Unlike the eTap, the Shimano Di2 is fully customisable through the E-Tube app.
+Unlike the eTap, the Shimano Di2 is fully customizable through the E-Tube app.
 You can connect the Di2 system to either your PC (wired) or your smartphone/tablet via Bluetooth.

 For the Bluetooth option, you’ll need to have the wireless unit (EW-WU111) which isn’t included by default.
 With the E-Tube app, you can even transfer your Di2 settings from one bike to another.

 On each shifter, there are two buttons on the brake levers and one button at the top of the hoods.
-You can customise how you use these buttons according to your liking.
+You can customize how you use these buttons according to your liking.